tewarid/dotnet-popover/README.md

-# Popup
+# Popover

-A simple reusable Popup implementation for Windows Forms written in C#.
+A simple popover implementation for Windows Forms written in C#.